saufdermaur/academicv/cv.typ

 // Address
 #let addresstext(info, settings) = {
-    if ("location" in info.personal and info.personal.location != none) and settings.showAddress {
+    if ("location" in info.personal and info.personal.location != none) and settings.show_address {
         // Filter out empty address fields
         let address = info.personal.location.pairs().filter(it => it.at(1) != none and str(it.at(1)) != "")
         // Join non-empty address fields with commas